 Tell Us About Your Case

 If you have problems with your kidneys or bladder and have been denied benefits you should seek out legal advice.
 We encourage you to tell us how the insurance company has wrongfully denied your claim so that we can help you fight for your benefits.
 We offer a free case evaluation to disability insurance claimants that have been wrongfully denied or terminated.
 We also offer a free case evaluation to any Social Security Disability claimants at any stage of the process from the initial application stage through the hearing stage.
 The attorney-client privilege applies to any information you share during the evaluation.
-Call us at (888) 321-8131 or contact us online for a free case evaluation.
+Call us at (888) 321-8131 for a free case evaluation.